AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-launch-a-poll.md

 ![Launch Poll](assets/launch-poll.png "Select Launch poll to start collecting responses during the session.")

-## Share poll results with Learners
+## Share poll results with participants

-You can share poll results with Learners at any time during the session.
+You can share poll results with participants at any time during the session.
 Select **Share results to all participants** to make the results visible in real time.
 When results are shared, the poll displays a **Results live** tag, indicating that Learners can view the poll outcomes.

 ![Share Poll Results](assets/share-poll-results.png "Select Share results to all participants to display poll results in real time.")